sahilrajput03/sahilrajput03/thoughts-principles.md

 ***Microdosing*** = medicine (theraputic dose of a drug is a medicine)

-**“ Learning never exhausts the mind. ” ― Leonardo da Vinci**
+**“Learning never exhausts the mind.” ― Leonardo da Vinci**

-**“ Keep your face always toward the sunshine - and shadows will fall behind you. ” ― Walt Whitman**
+**“Keep your face always toward the sunshine - and shadows will fall behind you.” ― Walt Whitman**

-**“ At the end of your life, you will never regret not having passed one more test, not winning one more verdict or not closing one more deal.
-You will regret time not spent with a husband, a friend, a child, or a parent. ” ― Barbara Bush**
+**“At the end of your life, you will never regret not having passed one more test, not winning one more verdict or not closing one more deal.
+You will regret time not spent with a husband, a friend, a child, or a parent.” ― Barbara Bush**

 **"Fear vs. Learning can't co-exist!" ~ Sahil**